We Drink Basically The Same Wine As Ancient Romans — And That's Not So Great

 Of the 28 ancient seeds that the researchers tested, all were genetically related to grapes grown today.
 Sixteen of the 28 were within one or two generations of modern varieties.
 And in at least one case, the researchers found that consumers are drinking wine from the same grapes as medieval Frenchmen 900 years ago: the rare savagnin blanc (not to be confused with sauvignon), a light, floral white varietal with rigorous growing standards and a small range of cultivation in eastern France.

-In other cases, we are drinking almost the exact same wine as Roman emperors—our pinot noir and syrah grapes are "siblings" of the Roman varieties.
+In other cases, we are drinking almost the exact same wine that Roman emperors drank — our pinot noir and syrah grapes are "siblings" of the Roman varieties.

-The researchers' findings demonstrate just how enduring wine consumers' tastes can be, and how careful winemakers have been in preserving popular and enduring varietals, according to Nathan Wales, a study co-author and lecturer at the University of York specializing in paleogenomics (the study of ancient DNA).
+The researchers' findings demonstrate just how enduring wine consumers' tastes can be and how careful winemakers have been in preserving popular and enduring varietals, according to Nathan Wales, a study co-author and a lecturer at the University of York who specializes in paleogenomics (the study of ancient DNA).

 "When we imagined people 1,000 years ago drinking wine ... the question was ... how different was the stuff in that bottle?
 Now we've got the answer," says Wales.
 "It's incredibly likely that someone 1,000 years ago was drinking something that's pretty much genetically identical to what we drink today."

 But wait.
 Living things evolve, right?
 Not domesticated wine grapes — we've hijacked natural selection to serve our own tastes for thousands of years.
 It works like this: Instead of letting grapes pollinate each other and go through sexual reproduction, most winemakers essentially clone their plants through a process called "vegetative propagation."
-This can either involve inserting dormant buds into existing roots, or taking a vine shoot from a mother plant and planting it directly in the earth.
+This can either involve inserting dormant buds into existing roots or taking a vine shoot from a mother plant and planting it directly in the earth.
 The new vine remains genetically identical to its "parent," with all the ineffable qualities that make it produce merlots and pinot grigios.

-Zoë Migicovsky, a postdoctoral researcher at Dalhousie University in Canada specializing in apple and grape genetics who was not involved in the study, calls the research "fascinating."
+Zoë Migicovsky, a postdoctoral researcher at Dalhousie University in Canada who specializes in apple and grape genetics and who was not involved in the study, calls the research "fascinating."

 "[These grapevines have] been around for hundreds and hundreds of years, but everything around [them] has continued to change," she says.